MacKellar History, Family Crest & Coats of Arms

 - Origins Available:

 The Strathclyde-Briton people of ancient Scotland were the first to use the name MacKellar.
-The MacKellar family lived at Keilor, in Angus.
+The MacKellar family lived in the lands of (Easter and Wester) Keilor in the adjoining parishes of Newtyle and Kettins in Angus.
+The names are still common in the district.

 Early Origins of the MacKellar family